Top 10 · OH

 - Prosthodontists in OhioCrowns, bridges, dentures, and full restorations.

-- Dental Public Healths in OhioCommunity dental health and policy practitioners.
+- Dental Public Health Dentists in OhioCommunity dental health and policy practitioners.

-- Dentist Anesthesiologists in OhioSedation and anesthesia for dental procedures.
+- Dental Anesthesiologists in OhioSedation and anesthesia for dental procedures.

-- Oral & Maxillofacial Radiologists in OhioSpecialized dental imaging and diagnosis.
+- Oral And Maxillofacial Radiologists in OhioSpecialized dental imaging and diagnosis.

 - Orofacial Pain Specialists in OhioTMJ, jaw pain, and chronic facial pain.

-- Dentist (Other)s in OhioDentists with general or unspecified focus.
+- Dentists in OhioDentists with general or unspecified focus.

-How are these oral & maxillofacial pathologists in Ohio ranked?
+How are these oral and maxillofacial pathologists in Ohio ranked?

 Ohio's Medicaid program is Ohio Medicaid.
 Specialist participation varies.
-We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Ohio Medicaid provider directory (https://medicaid.ohio.gov/).How do I check a oral & maxillofacial pathologist's license in Ohio?
+We surface Medicare enrollment as a public-program proxy on each profile, but the only authoritative answer comes from the office and the Ohio Medicaid provider directory (https://medicaid.ohio.gov/).How do I check an oral and maxillofacial pathologist's license in Ohio?

 Use the Ohio State Dental Board license-lookup at https://dental.ohio.gov/.
-Confirm the license is active and check for any disciplinary actions.When should I see a oral & maxillofacial pathologist instead of a general dentist?
+Confirm the license is active and check for any disciplinary actions.When should I see an oral and maxillofacial pathologist instead of a general dentist?

 You don't — patients don't see pathologists directly; Your dentist or oral surgeon may send a biopsy to one if they find a suspicious lesion.